FlorentCLMichel/quetta/manual.typ

 == Requirements

-- #link("https://github.com/typst/typst")[Typst] version 1.11.1 or up
+- #link("https://github.com/typst/typst")[Typst] version 1.11.0 or up

-- The #link("https://www.fontspace.com/tengwar-annatar-font-f2244")[Tengwar Annatar] fonts version 1.20 (support for other Tengwar fonts is not currently planned.)
+- The #link("https://www.fontspace.com/tengwar-annatar-font-f2244")[Tengwar Annatar] fonts version 1.20 (support for other Tengwar fonts is not currently planned).

 == Importing the module